mysteryx93/AviSynthShader/README.md

 #### Shader.dll functions

 #### ConvertToShader(Input, Precision, lsb, Planar, Opt)
-Converts a YV12, YV24 or RGB32 clip into a wider frame containing UINT16 or half-float data.
+Converts a clip into a wider frame containing UINT16 or half-float data.
 Clips must be converted in such a way before running any shader.

 16-bit-per-channel half-float data isn't natively supported by AviSynth.
 It is stored in a RGB32 container with a Width that is twice larger.
 When using Clip.Width, you must divine by 2 to get the accurate width.